looeydooey866/CommunistPhysical/README.md

    - **Vector Equations**: Supports operations such as scalar-vector multiplication for advanced equation handling.
    - **Coordinate Conversion**: Seamlessly convert between polar and rectangular coordinate systems.
    - **Desmos Visualisation Compatibility**: Beautifully convert your vectors into equations that can be plugged in to Desmos for viewing!
+   - **Pyplot Visualisation Compatibility**: Draw your vectors using the pyplot function!
+You can either save or directly display your graph.

 ---